Undergraduate Application Process

 First-year admissions to the School of Fine Arts as a Digital Media Design Major is a two-part process.
 You must submit:

-The UConn Digital Media & Design department offers four-year undergraduate degrees at both the Storrs (main UConn campus) and Stamford campuses.
-Residential housing is also available in Stamford, a growing campus located just 45-minutes from NYC, in close proximity to DMD industry partners.
+UConn offers B.A. and B.F.A. in Digital Media Design degrees at the Stamford campus.
+Residential housing is available in Stamford, a growing campus located just 45-minutes from NYC, in close proximity to DMD industry partners.
 You will be asked to choose a first-choice campus and major (Digital Media Design (B.F.A.) or Digital Media Design (B.A.) in your application.
+You must choose Stamford as the first choice campus as the Storrs deadline has passed.

 Deadlines

-- January 15, 2024 - Deadline for Common Application and online portfolio uploaded to Slideroom
+• January 15, 2024 - STORRS deadline for Common Application and online portfolio uploaded to Slideroom

 All interested students may contact the University Admissions Office for more information at BeAHusky@uconn.edu or at (860) 486-3137.